 Single Mother Compensated for Injuries ($138,653)

-A 32 year old single mother, active in her parenting, vocational, and home activities, suffered injuries in a car wreck on July 23, 2004, when another driver made a left turn in front of her, causing her vehicle to spin and flip out of control.
+A 32 year old single mother, active in her parenting, vocational, and home activities, suffered injuries in a car wreck one summer day, when another driver made a left turn in front of her, causing her vehicle to spin and flip out of control.
 Remarkably, she crawled out of her vehicle and did not suffer any life-threatening injuries.

 As a result of the collision, she suffered from headaches, two cervical disc protrusions with mild stenosis and a right-sided C6 cervical radiculopathy, two thoracic disc protrusion, scapular winging due to long thoracic neuropathy, and general neck and back pain.
 Twelve years prior to this collision, she had undergone a lumbar fusion following a work injury, and had suffered neck and back symptoms, including symptoms radiating into her extremities, as recently as one week prior to this collision.
 She was an avid runner, having participated in marathons even after her lumbar fusion.
 Her conditioning was set back after this collision, though determination has allowed her to resume running again.